bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The sound maker MUST emit a sound with minimum 60 Phon peak loudness as defined by ISO 532-1:2017.
 The loudness MUST be measured in free acoustic space substantially free of obstacles that would affect the pressure measurement.
 The loudness MUST be measured by a calibrated (to the Pascal) free field microphone 25 cm from the accessory suspended in free space.

 ### Non-owner controls {#non-owner-controls}
 Non-owner controls SHALL use the same service and characteristic UUIDs as defined in [Accessory Connections](#accessory-connections).

-The non-owner control point enables a non-owner device to locate the accessory by playing a sound.
-The opcodes for the control point are defined in {{table-non-owner-control-pt-opcodes}}.
+These controls allow a non-owner to locate the accessory by playing a sound as well as fetch an encrypted payload used to retrieve the identifier of the device.

+These opcodes are defined in {{table-non-owner-controls-opcodes}}.

 |           Opcode           | Opcode  value |           Operands                               | GATT subprocedure           |